inextdeve/Coming-Soon-Template/README.md

 # Comming Soon Template
-Coming soon template is a responsive template you can use for your website when it under maintenance 🛠️ or upgrading
+Coming soon template is a responsive template you can use it for your website when it under maintenance 🛠️ or upgrading

 ### Template features